Audiology and Hearing Aid Services

 Some patients may need additional devices to assist them in their success.
 There are remote controls, charging units and Bluetooth accessories which can enhance the experience of using the aids.
 Some patients may require special devices for the telephone, television, alarm clocks, etc. all of which we can assist with.
 Digital technology has created a full array of devices that allow the hearing aids to be coupled to cell phones, computers, ipods etc.

-Hearing aids require batteries.
-Some offer rechargeable options, but most are the traditional battery.
-They come in a variety of sizes.
-We keep a supply of batteries for patients to purchase in our office.
-Make sure to check your batteries often.
+Most hearing aids are rechargeable and come with a charger, but some still use a traditional battery.
+The rechargeable instruments are the preferred choice, especially for patients who are interested in streaming or accessing bluetooth.
+If you have traditional batteries, make sure to check them often.
 Many hearing aids will emit a low battery warning so patients will know when to change them.
 Batteries that are working properly will make a noise (high pitched squeal) when cupped in your hand or when inserting it into your ear.
+We keep a supply of batteries for patients to purchase in our office.

 - Size 10 (yellow)